smcgann99/node-red-face-vectorization-plus/README.md

 ### 📤 **Return Type**

 - You can choose how to receive the vector result:
-  - **Output**: Receive the vector result as an array.
+  - **Array of Arrays**: Receive the vector result as an array.
-  - **Save to File**: Save the vector result as a file.
+  - **Text File**: Save the vector result as a file.
 The data will be saved as an array of vector arrays of faces.
 When this option is selected, the Path and Method properties are activated.
 It is recommended to save the data as a text file.

 ### 📂 **Path**